LWUU/ML-LinR_LogR_JS/README.md

 var log = new ML.MLogR({});
 ```
 ### Hyper-parameters setting
-Although the definition of the hyperparameters is optional as the default values have been specified already, you can still define them in the function reg.LinR({}) in the code above.
+Although the definition of the hyperparameters is fully optional as the default values have been specified already, you can  define them in the function reg.LinR({}) in the code above.
 The default values are used as input, you can also check the code the more details.
 ```js
 var reg = new ML.LinR({
     iterations: 1000,